Please click the blue links below for quick navigation down the page:

 - Savoring French cuisine and learning how to cook traditional French dishes and pastries.

 - Visiting Middlebury College's French Language School where you will take a tour of campus (in French!) and meet French Language School students.

 When opportunities are available near your local Academy, we find a way to engage you and your language group with the local community, as well as bring that community to you.

-Whether you want to learn French or Spanish, it’s the ideal spot to immerse yourself in language.
-Our programs at Green Mountain College are open to rising 8th-12th grade students from beginners to advanced students.
+Our French programs at St. Michael’s College are open to rising 8th–12th grade students, from beginners to advanced students.